AnuGayan/WSO2-VideoProcessing/README.md

 ### Run the program

 Clone the required project and open as a Intellij project.
+All the libraries that have been used is in the lib folder and required resources to run this project are in the resource folder.